intrepidbird/intrepidbird.github.io/SECURITY.md

 ## Rules for Security on [intrepidbird.me](https://intrepidbird.me/)

-1. **Do not take any of the information posted in the website**, and use it for any sort of malicious intent.
-Alex Sheng has sole discretion over what he considers to be a breach of this rule, and there may be consequences of this rule.
+1. **Do not take any of the information posted in the website and use it for any sort of malicious intent.** Alex Sheng has sole discretion over what he considers to be a breach of this rule, and there may be consequences to this rule.
 2. Do not try to 'hack the website'.
-This includes inspecting to not learn how to code, but to find images or file roots, or injecting code into the website.
+This includes inspecting to not learn how to code but to find images or file roots, or injecting code into the website.
 It's literally open source.
 3. Do not spam my email.
-We have Cloudflare's email protection but you will be blacklisted if you do any attempt to spam my email or contacts (5+ emails in a minute ishereby defined as spam).
+We have Cloudflare's email protection, but you will be blacklisted if you make any attempt to spam my email or contacts (5 or more emails in a minute is hereby defined as spam).
-4. You *are allowed* to link something from my website, such as typing 'https://intrepidbird.me/blog' in a twitter message, but using this is any way deemed malicious to unjust will have consequences.
+4. You are allowed to link something from my website, (eg: such as typing 'https://intrepidbird.me/blog' in a twitter message), but using this in any way deemed malicious or unjust will have consequences.
 5. No images of Alex Sheng are allowed to leave this domain and are copyrighted by Alex Sheng.
-6. All information in blog posts are under copyright.
+6. All information in blog posts is protected by copyright.
+7. The owner of this website, Alex Sheng (IntrepidBird), always has the final say in whatever happens.
+He has sole executive power over consequences and decisions will never be appealed.

 ## Reporting a Security Violation or Vulnerability